pyrddlgym-project/pyRDDLGym-jax/README.md

 Author: [Mike Gimelfarb](https://mike-gimelfarb.github.io)

-**pyRDDLGym-jax is an efficient gradient-based/differentiable planning algorithm in JAX.** It provides:
+**pyRDDLGym-jax (known in the literature as JaxPlan) is an efficient gradient-based/differentiable planning algorithm in JAX.** It provides:

 1. automatic translation of any RDDL description file into a differentiable simulator in JAX
 2. flexible policy class representations, automatic model relaxations for working in discrete and hybrid domains, Bayesian hyper-parameter tuning, and much more!